-From the clothing I remade as a child to the salvaging of discarded textiles, garments, obsolete machinery and industrial tools/waste — I perform acts of visible mending to honour and transform the history of the objects, tools and materials I use.
+From the clothing I remade as a child to the salvaging of discarded textile manufacturing waste and obsolete machinery — I perform acts of visible mending to honour and transform the history of the craft, objects, tools and materials I use.

 As a trained designer in fashion and textiles my acquired knowledge and skill set allows for an ability to combine artisanal craft applications with discarded industrial technologies.
-My practice in the field of textiles, fashion and art is liminally positioned between that of artist, craftsperson, labourer, engineer, ecologist, interpretor, alchemist, archeologist, DJ and keeper of the earth.
-I surround myself with remnants, discards, castoffs and waste only to immerse myself in an environment designed to transform, remix and reverse engineer their previous life and use.
+My practice in the field of textiles, fashion and art is liminally positioned between that of artist, designer, craftsperson, engineer, archeologist, alchemist, ecologist, DJ, entrepreneur and keeper of the earth.
+I surround myself with remnants, discards, castoffs and waste only to immerse myself in an environment designed to transform, remix and reverse engineer their raisons d'etres.

-I salvage, collect, observe and organize tools, materials and patterns that allow for the creation of new forms and applications.
-I revisit old forms of making and obsolete tools with the intention to visibly mend their use into present day practices.
-This approach in method informs my use of these technologies and applications in ways that are not linear.
-It allows for me to tell a story and travel along forgotten pathways.
+I salvage, collect, observe and organize tools, materials, systems and patterns in order to allow for discovery, new pathways and applications to emerge.
+I revisit old forms of making in combination with obsolete tools and digital technology in order to visibly mend and critically repair the role and perception of craft today and in collaboration with industry.
+My approach in method is not linear but it allows for me to tell a story.
 It encourages new discoveries through rediscovery.
-It takes me on a journey into the here and now.
+It informs my journey into the here and now.